saisandeepvuppala/Bio-Metric_Attendance/README.md

 I haven't devloped the admin panel i.e one can delete or update the employee number.
 I need to add some more features like updating the no. of days in a month autimatically.
 At present , one need to change the no.of days in PHP file. soon i will add it.

+To execute this project one needs to have a file which will generated using bio-metric machine.It generates a  ".dat" file. with the help of employee.csv , we need to compare the details in both the files and need to generate a final table view in the browser.

 In order to execute it, use server(APACHE) and copy the files in htdocs of the apache folder and now open the browser and execute the necessary feature.

 Few files are repeated with some extra letters, those are enhanced onces.